-The use and/or possession of tobacco and/or smokeless tobacco products are not permitted in school buildings, within 300 feet of school property, or at school-sponsored activities.
-Smoking paraphernalia, tobacco products, lighters, matches, etc., will be confiscated.
+The use and/or possession of tobacco, herbal, vape pens, and/or smokeless tobacco products (chew) are not permitted in school buildings, within 300 feet of school property, or at school-sponsored activities.
+Smoking paraphernalia, tobacco products, lighters, matches, rolling papers, etc., will be confiscated.